Court: Ukraine can try to avoid repaying $3B loan to Russia

 After the 2014 Ukraine revolution, the country’s new government refused to repay the debt in December 2015, saying Moscow wouldn’t agree to terms already accepted by other international creditors.

 The case came to British courts because London-based Law Debenture Trust Corp. had been appointed by Ukraine to represent the interests of bondholders.
-The company initially won a judgment to avoid trial but Ukraine appealed.
+The company initially won a judgment ordering repayment of the loans, but Ukraine appealed.

+An appeals court overturned the lower court ruling, agreeing that Ukraine could challenge repayment of the loans on the grounds of duress but rejecting several other legal claims.

+Both sides appealed to the Supreme Court, which reached a similar conclusion in favor of Ukraine for different reasons.

 The Supreme Court rejected several of Ukraine’s legal arguments, including that its finance minister didn’t have authority to enter into the loan agreement and that Ukraine could decline payment as a countermeasure to Russia’s aggressions.